silshack/inls161fall2016/_posts/2016-09-21-jekyll-css-html.md

 We will continue to use a combination of Markdown, HTML5 and CSS3 to construct our very own web pages.

+# Embedding with iframes

+iframes are a way of loading one site within another.
+They're really cool.

+For instance, Trinket embeds let you put interactive code anywhere.
+Here's an embed that lets me generate pairs for this class:

+<iframe src="https://trinket.io/embed/python/0556f1a69d" width="100%" height="406" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+Google Maps, SoundCloud, YouTube and whole host of other neat sites have embeds.
+The embed code is usually available in the 'Share' dialogs.
+Some embeds are created with Javascript and have a `<script>` tag.
+Think about how you can enhance your site with cool embeds.

 # For next time

 I want you to continue to work with your site and actually begin creating some content: write a blog post.

 This involves having an idea, making an outline of what you want to say about that idea, committing some text, referencing outside information, and maybe putting a picture in to give a visual anchor to your text.

-I would also like you to move through the W3Schools HTML5 and CSS3 tutorials on your own, outside of class.{% sidenote 'css-tutorial' '“HTML Tutorial.”
+I would also like you to move through the W3Schools HTML5 and CSS3 tutorials on your own, outside of class.{% sidenote 'css-tutorial' '**Read:** “HTML Tutorial.”
 W3Schools. http://www.w3schools.com/html/default.asp.<br/><br/>“CSS Tutorial.”
 W3Schools. http://www.w3schools.com/css/default.asp.' %}